Dan Lancaster: Production and mixing career

 2019 also saw Lancaster work for a number of artists both with an existing relationship with himself and with new clients.
 Lancaster mixed A Day to Remember's single "Resentment" from their seventh album You're Welcome, and he co-wrote, produced and mixed the title track of One OK Rock's ninth album Eye of the Storm, which was once again a #1 album in Japan.
 The making of "Eye of the Storm" was the subject of a promotional video made by YouTube Music.
 He continued to work with Don Broco by mixing the standalone single "HALF MAN HALF GOD" as well co-writing, producing and mixing their super-group single "ACTION" which featured Takahiro Moriuchi (One OK Rock), Tyler Carter (formerly of Issues), Caleb Shomo (Beartooth) and Tilian Peason (Dance Gavin Dance).
 He mixed tracks for YONAKA's debut album Don't Wait 'Til Tomorrow, and mixed American rock band STARSET's third album DIVISIONS.

 In 2020, Lancaster began his year by once again working with Bring Me the Horizon, this time mixing the lead single "Parasite Eve" from their October 2020 EP Post Human: Survival Horror.
 Lancaster was the subject of an episode of a documentary that the band filmed to showcase the challenges of making music remotely during the COVID-19 pandemic lockdown measures put in place in the UK.
 Lancaster contributed mixing to Enter Shikari's sixth album Nothing Is True & Everything Is Possible, which peaked at #2 in the UK Albums Chart, as well as mixing for British rock band The Hunna.
 In June 2020 Lancaster worked with Oli Sykes of Bring Me the Horizon and Brazilian model Alissa Salls to produce and mix "Like", the debut single of Salls' artist project Alissic.

 In 2021, Lancaster worked once again with One OK Rock, this time to co-write, produce and mix their single 'Broken Heart of Gold', which was written for the movie Ruroni Kenshin: The Beginning, released in Japan on 23 April, with a global release date set for 30 July 2021.
 During a documentary showing the making of the single, singer Takahiro Moriuchi commented on his long-term relationship with Lancaster, stating: "Dan Lancaster is a sweetheart, and also he is really talented.
 Me and Dan are totally in understanding of each other."
-In 2022, Lancaster mixed the single "Won't Stand Down" by the rock band Muse, and joined them on their Will of the People tour, providing additional keys, percussion and guitar.
+In 2022, Lancaster mixed the single "Won't Stand Down" by the rock band Muse, and joined them on their Will of the People tour, providing keys, percussion and guitar.